scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

    |                | documentaries, biographies                              |
    +----------------+---------------------------------------------------------+

-The favorites topics are more difficult to categorize than the self-summaries.
+The favorites topics for this essay were more difficult to categorize than the self-summaries.
-In some cases, genres (or media) overlap.
-For example, in the TV-comedies-0 group, "The Walking Dead," a drama, is listed.
-In other cases, we see groups that are potentially similar.
-However, it is possible that these groups (e.g., the multiple TV comedies groups) are, indeed, different, even if only slightly.
+In some cases, genres (or media) overlapped.
+For example, the TV-comedies-0 group included "The Walking Dead," which is a drama.
+There was also overlap between groups..
-This might suggest that the number of NMF components is too high, but we prefer the granularity it provides.
-In fact, we'll show that we are able to create superordinate groupings from the above topics from which we can extract distinctive tokens for particular demographic groups.
+This might suggest that the number of NMF components was too high, but the granularity these topics provided was used for further analyses.
+We created superordinate groupings from the topics from which extracted distinctive tokens for particular demographic groups.
 We'll first examine the distribution over topics by sex.